LinkedSoftwareDependencies/Documentation-Components.js/docs/index.md

 }
 ```

-This configuration is a semantic representation of the instantiation of `MyComponent` with `name = "John"`.
+This configuration is a semantic representation of the instantiation of `MyComponent` with `name` set to `"John"`.

 #### 3. Instantiate your component programmatically